How to interpret resistance tests

 The first letter stands for the amino acid that is normally at that junction in the virus.
 The K stands for lysine.

-The number says where on the HIV DNA that the change has taken place – like junction numbers on a motorway.
-In this example 103 refers to the 103rd amino acid in the RT section of the HIV genome.
+The number says where on the HIV DNA that the change has taken place.
+This is like junction numbers on a motorway.
+In this example 103 refers to the 103rd amino acid in the RT section of HIV.

-The final letter stands for the new chemical that the mutation makes.
+The final letter stands for the new amino acid.
 The N stands for asparagine.

 The Stanford Resistance Database includes charts for every mutation.

-Phenotype results are reported as a number (a fold-change in sensitivity)
+Phenotype results: given as a fold-change in sensitivity

 Phenotype tests are now rarely used.
-The results have different cut-off values for each drug and for each manufacturers test.
+The results have different cut-off values for each drug.
+They are also different for each make of test.

-A 4-fold change in sensitivity (also called 4-fold resistance) could mean complete resistance for one drug and complete sensitivity for another.
+A 4-fold change in sensitivity is also called 4-fold resistance.
+This could mean complete resistance for one drug and complete sensitivity for another.